Privacy Concerns Mount Over Smart Home Doorbell Cameras

 By Mark Walker

-Read at source →The problem with doorbell cams: Nancy Guthrie case and Ring Super Bowl ad reawaken surveillance fears
+Read full article →The problem with doorbell cams: Nancy Guthrie case and Ring Super Bowl ad reawaken surveillance fears

 Many people bought the devices thinking they would do little more than protect their delivery packages What happens to the data that smart home cameras collect?
 Can law enforcement access this information – even when users aren’t aware officers may be viewing their footage?
 Two recent events have put these concerns in the spotlight.
 A Super Bowl ad by the doorbell-camera company Ring and the FBI’s pursuit of the kidnapper of Nancy Guthrie, the mother of Today show host Savannah Guthrie, have resurfaced longstanding concerns about surveillance against a backdrop of the Trump administration’s immigration crackdown.
 The fear is that home cameras’ video feeds could become yet another part of the government’s mass surveillance apparatus.
 Continue reading...